 Built in 1206, the tall brick minaret of Qutab Minar is the finest example of Indo- Islamic architecture.
 The five storied minaret has detailed carvings and verses from the Quran engraved on it.
 The Qutab Minar compound also has a few other structures of historical importance.

-Delhi will not be complete without the India Gate.
+Capital city of India will not be complete without the India Gate.
 The tall archway of India Gate is a national symbol.
 It is a war memorial built in memory of the Indian soldiers who died fighting for the British during the World War II.
-The garden and boulevard that completes the India Gate compound is a must visit when in Delhi.
+The garden and boulevard that completes the India Gate compound is a must visit attraction.

 Humayun’s Tomb built in 1570 houses the body of the Mughal emperor, Humayun.
 The tomb resembles the Taj Mahal in structure and actually served as the inspiration behind the building of Taj Mahal.
-It is a living piece of history and is a must visit when in Delhi.
+It is a living piece of history and is a must visit attraction.